Grab a bite at our food truck

 Pay your respects at the Slave Memorial and Cemetery

-The Slave Memorial is located approximately 50 yards southwest of George and Martha Washington's tomb, on a bluff above the Potomac River.
-This sacred ground was used as a cemetery for those enslaved and a few free blacks who worked at Mount Vernon in the 18th and 19th centuries.
+The Slave Memorial is located on a bluff above the Potomac River.
+This sacred ground was used as a cemetery for those enslaved and a few free individuals who worked at Mount Vernon in the 18th and 19th centuries.

 Learn about farming at Mount Vernon